John C. Beale: Early life

 Beale was born in 1948 in St. Louis County, Minnesota to C. Gordon Beale, a minister of the United Church of Christ, and Marcella Beale, a nurse.
 He served in the United States Army as a medic in the early 1970s and was honorably discharged.
 Beale attended the University of California, Riverside, earning a bachelor's degree in political science in 1975, using resources provided by the G.I.
 Bill.
-Beale interned for Democrat US Senator John V. Tunney while in college, assisting in the negotiation of the Bilingual Courts Act.
+Beale interned for Democratic US Senator John V. Tunney while in college, assisting in the negotiation of the Bilingual Courts Act.
 He later simultaneously earned a Master of Public Administration from Princeton University and a law degree from New York University.
 Beale was employed with a law firm consisting of three partners in Lake City, Minnesota for four years prior to his work with the EPA.
 During his time with this law firm, he primarily dealt with the Federal Election Commission and the Securities and Exchange Commission.

 Beale is married to Nancy Kete, another former EPA employee.
 Kete is also a former managing director of the Rockefeller Foundation.